 There will be two preliminary exams, one covering weeks 1-4 and one covering weeks 5-8.
-The exams will be open book, open notes, in Jupyter notebook format, and available for a 24-hour period.
-Once you download the exam, you have two hours to submit it.
-The final exam will be taken under similar conditions, but with a three-hour timespan.
+The exams will be open book, open notes, in Jupyter notebook format, and available for a 27-hour period, but designed to be done in a couple of hours in one sitting.
+The final exam will be taken under similar conditions, but over a 36-hour timespan and proportionally longer.